ccomkhj/berlin-auslaenderbehorde-termin-bot/README.md

 - Run the application in terminal by `./gradlew run`.
     - You will get a sound notification once the bot found available dates.
+    - You will need Java version +17 to run locally.

 - To see what is happening inside the container, head to http://localhost:7900/?autoconnect=1&resize=scale&password=secret.